What is a Minnesota Water Steward?

 Meet 2016 Steward Amy Riegel

-Last spring Nat Kolasa-Lenarz, a service-learning student from the University of Minnesota spent time interviewing three of Capitol Region Watershed District’s (CRWD) Master Water Stewards.
-We’ll be sharing the interviews to highlight the work of these community leaders, and to encourage others to consider becoming a Master Water Steward.
+In spring 2019 Nat Kolasa-Lenarz, a service-learning student from the University of Minnesota spent time interviewing three of Capitol Region Watershed District’s (CRWD) Minnesota Water Stewards.
+We’ll be sharing the interviews to highlight the work of these community leaders, and to encourage others to consider becoming a Minnesota Water Steward.

 The following is an excerpt from an interview by Nat from March 2019

-How long have you been a Master Water Steward?
+How long have you been a Water Steward?

 Amy: I think it’s been about three years now.